 An active member of the design community, Sanders serves on committees and panels on behalf of the American Academy in Rome, MacDowell Colony, American Institute of Architects, Architectural League, and the GSA Peer Review.
 Sanders is also a co-chair of Van Alen Institute's Program Leadership Council (www.vanalen.org).

-As Senior Associate at JSA, Mr. Dannenberg has served as a Project Manager and Project Architect for numerous projects, including institutional projects such as the University of Pennsylvania Institute of Contemporary Art in Philadelphia, the Woodstock Public Library Annex and Kunshan Phoenix Cultural Mall, as well as an extensive resume of cultural, residential and commercial projects .
+As Senior Associate at JSA, Josh Dannenberg has served as a Project Manager and Project Architect for numerous projects, including institutional projects such as the University of Pennsylvania Institute of Contemporary Art in Philadelphia, the Woodstock Public Library Annex and Kunshan Phoenix Cultural Mall, as well as an extensive resume of cultural, residential and commercial projects.

-A registered architect in New York, graduate of Harvard University’s Graduate School of Design, and recipient of the 2008 AIA Merit Award, Mr. Dannenberg has over 10 years of professional experience working on built projects and award-winning international design competitions.
-Mr. Dannenberg has held teaching positions at Harvard University and Princeton University and is currently on the faculty of the University of Pennsylvania.
+Josh is a registered architect in New York, graduate of Harvard University’s Graduate School of Design, and recipient of the 2008 AIA Merit Award.
+In addition to his professional experience working on built projects and award-winning international design competitions, Josh has held teaching positions at Harvard University and Princeton University and is currently on the faculty of the University of Pennsylvania.

 Senior Architect, Project Manager

-Prior to joining JSA, Greg Epstein was a Senior Designer and Project Architect at the acclaimed firm of Gwathmey Siegel & Associates Architects, involved in a variety of residential, commercial, and institutional projects throughout the United States.
+Prior to joining JSA, Greg Epstein served as a Senior Designer and Project Architect at the acclaimed firm of Gwathmey Siegel & Associates Architects, where he oversaw the design and construction of a variety of residential, commercial, and institutional projects throughout the United States.

-After graduating from UCLA, Mr. Li joined JSA in 2012 and has served as a key designer on several academic, institutional, and residential projects.
-His designs for JSA have addressed adaptive re-uses of existing spaces, multi-functioning institutional programs, cultural diversity, and high-end residential detailing.
+A graduate of the UCLA School of Architecture and Urban Design, Marco Li has served as a lead designer on several award-winning academic, institutional, and residential projects at JSA.
+His designs have addressed adaptive re-uses of existing spaces, multi-functioning institutional programs, cultural diversity, and high-end residential detailing.